-To Infinitum, and beyond: seeking solitude in the heart of Port d’Andtrax
+To Infinitum, and beyond: seeking solitude in the heart of Port d’Andratx

 by Charlotte Hogarth-Jones

 Looking for a spot to rest your weary head in Mallorca this summer?
-Charlotte Hogarth-Jones discovers the ultimate private residence in Port d’Andtrax.
+Charlotte Hogarth-Jones discovers the ultimate private residence in Port d’Andratx.

 Perhaps it’s because the villa’s owner, Nick Bampton, books himself in there from time to time.
 Villa Infinitum is a place that it’s easy to relax and live in, thanks to an emphasis on making things as straightforward as possible.
 “I was tired of staying in properties where it would be a full week before I worked out how to turn on the outside light,” explains Nick.
 “I wanted somewhere without hundreds of different switches – just a place that you could settle into as soon as you walk through the door.”